metabionic/metabionic/README.md

 - 👋 Hi, I’m @metabionic
 - 👀 I’m interested in ...C#
 - 🌱 I’m currently learning ...C#
-- 💞️ I’m looking to collaborate on ...Dataases and "dynamic rank in priority dependents object relations" /project Metabolical Bionics
+- 💞️ I’m looking to collaborate on ...Databases and "dynamic ranking in priority dependents object relations" //project Metabolical Bionics
-- 📫 How to reach me ...metabionicltd@gmail.com
+- 📫 How to reach me // metabionicltd@gmail.com

 <!---
 metabionic/metabionic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.